Live · Updated 1 hour ago

 Why are diesel prices higher in California, Washington, and Oregon?

 West Coast diesel prices reflect a combination of state fuel taxes, low-carbon fuel standard programs, refinery capacity constraints, and transport costs.
-California consistently runs $1.50–$2.00 per gallon above the national median, the largest sustained gap of any US state.
+California consistently runs $1.50 to $2.00 per gallon above the national median, the largest sustained gap of any US state.

 What's the difference between p10, p50 (median), and p90 prices?